Tanu-N-Prabhu/Autonomous-RC-Car/README.md

 8. Massive amount of batteries (10 Volts).

 <h3> Contributors </h3>
-1. __Tanu Nanda Prabhu__ : I did everything.
-I am the only contributor for this project.
-My name is Tanu Nanda Prabhu, I am fascinated about cars, also I am a car freak, Hence I chose this project which makes me happy.
+1. <b>Tanu Nanda Prabhu</b> - I did everything.
+I am the only contributor for this project, I am fascinated about cars, also I am a car freak, Hence I chose this project which makes me happy.
 Contact me at @ tanuprabhu96@gmail.com

 <h3>Update: The battery problem is somehow solved !!!!, Next part is to control the steering accordingly.</h3>